What's New In QLab 4?

 You can optionally specify a cue for QLab to trigger when your workspace closes.

-You can now choose how QLab behaves when it launches, either doing nothing, restoring the most recently open workspace, creating a new workspace from scratch, creating a new workspace from a specific template, or (starting in QLab 4.1) displaying the Launch Window which provides a variety of tools designed to help you get started.
+You can now choose how QLab behaves when it launches, either doing nothing, restoring the most recently open workspace, creating a new workspace from scratch, creating a new workspace from a specific template, or (starting with QLab 4.1) displaying the Launch Window which provides a variety of tools designed to help you get started.

 QLab's global override controls now include timecode, and are divided into separate categories for each type of incoming and outgoing message.
 Also, there are now OSC and AppleScript hooks for each override control.